pingcap/docs/sql-statements/sql-statement-restore.md

 Use `RATE_LIMIT` to limit the average download speed per TiKV node to reduce network bandwidth.

-By default, TiDB node would run 128 restore threads.
-This value can be adjusted with the `CONCURRENCY` option.

 Before restore is completed, `RESTORE` would perform a checksum against the data from the archive to verify correctness.

-This step can be disabled with the `CHECKSUM` option if you are confident that this is unnecessary.
+Use `CHECKSUM` to disable the check if you are confident that this is unnecessary.

+Use `CHECKSUM_CONCURRENCY` to controll the concurrency of checksumming in one table (default 4)

 {{< copyable "sql" >}}